nusrat-chaiti/Restaurent_Reservation_System/README.md

 change the databse connections in codes according to your own computer sql server connection .

-login as customer :  id: shan, password : shan login as manager : id: sakib, password : sakib
+login as customer :  id: shan, password : shan <br>
+login as manager : id: sakib, password : sakib